statisfactions/ctv-power/ctv-power.md

-This Task View page hopes to make it easier to find sample size functionality in R. *<u>Please let us know</u>* if we have omitted something of importance, for instance a new package that should be mentioned here (rwebster AT cheo DOT on DOT ca).
+This Task View page hopes to make it easier to find sample size functionality in R. *<u>Please let us know</u>* if we have omitted something of importance, for instance a new package that should be mentioned here by submitting an issue or pull request on our [Github page](https://github.com/statisfactions/ctv-power).

 #### Specific models/methods/tests (ordered alphabetically)